Would you like to be intelligent?

 People have tens of thousands of thoughts every day.

-But all too often, we are so wrapped up in rushing from one task to another, we rarely reflect on what they are thinking.
+But all too often, we are so wrapped up in rushing from one task to another, we rarely reflect on what we are thinking.

 Have you ever tried really listening to your thoughts?